alaradirik/deeplearning.ai/README.md

 ## Description
 This repo contains all of my completed assignments for the [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) on Coursera.
+The Deep Learning Specialization starts with basics of neural networks and covers a wide range of advanced and relevant topics.
+The courses are supplemented by programming assignments and quizzes, and covers a wide variety of data such as image, auditory, language and categorical data.

 ## Course Structure and Assignments
 + Course 1: Neural Networks and Deep Learning